How to Manage Finances at Home While Living Abroad

 Home Exchanges: Similar to house-sitting, home exchange sites afford you the benefits of a house-sitter back home, with the added value of getting free accommodation abroad yourself, while you stay in somebody else's home.

 The easiest and most obvious way to pay bills while living abroad is online.
 Most merchants have an online platform for getting paid and will email you when money is due.
 Regular payments can be set up automatically through your online banking platform.

-In cases where periodic bills can't be received electronically, you can have a house-sitter or neighbour/friend/family member either forward your mail in batches, or open it to scan the contents and email them to you.
+In cases where periodic bills can't be received electronically, you can have a house-sitter or neighbor/friend/family member either forward your mail in batches or open it to scan the contents and email them to you.

 Virtual Mailing Services

 If you don't have somebody to check your mail (or an address for it to be sent to), you can subscribe to a virtual mailing service.
 It gives you an address to which your mail is sent.
 They notify you of the mail's arrival and, on your instruction, either scan it, forward it, or trash it.